 His colleagues describe him as a quality tradesman, precision machinist and excellent welder.

 John was responsible for maintaining production and the distribution of medical air throughout the wards and departments of the hospital.

 He repaired pumps, sterilisers, pan sanitisers and other equipment and had the ability to design, manufacture and invent equipment that did not exist, to make the impossible possible.

-JJ is enjoying the life of retirement in the country town of Cowra by regularly playing golf and doing a few odd jobs here and there to keep himself busy.
+JJ is enjoying life in retirement in the country town of Cowra by regularly playing golf and doing a few odd jobs here and there to keep himself busy.

-Staff from Blacktown and Mount Druitt Hospital wanted to do something unique to farewell WSLHD chief executive Danny O’Connor.
+Staff from Blacktown and Mount Druitt hospitals wanted to do something unique to farewell WSLHD chief executive Danny O’Connor.